 Two Bishop Mate is another checkmate which seems problematic for club level chess players to implement, even though it should not be.
 I have previously written about Knight + Bishop Checkmate, which is much more subtle, but no doubt very important to know.
 The main idea of checkmating with two bishops is occupying the center with the bishops, using the King to force the opponent’s King to the edge of the board and checkmating.

-I will explain step by step how exactly to checkmate alone King with two Bishops.
+I will explain step by step how exactly to checkmate a lone King with two Bishops.

 The first step in the Two Bishop endgame is to occupy the central squares d4, d4, e4, e5 with our Bishops.
-We need to first get to the position shown on the diagram below, placing the Bishops on the long diagonals h1-a8 and a1-h8.
-Than we place our Bishops on e4 and d5 squares limiting the Black King to only 12 squares (see the actual game below).
+We need to first get to the position shown in the diagram below, placing the Bishops on the long diagonals h1-a8 and a1-h8.
+Then we place our Bishops on e4 and d5 squares limiting the Black King to only 12 squares (see the actual game below).

 In this step we walk our King to the f5 square and to getting ready to shift our bishops to c5 and d5.
 We need to move the Bishops so that Black’s King cannot attack any of the Bishops.
 So, we first shift dark square Bishop to c5 and only then shift light square bishop to d5 (note how two bishops guard each other creating the wall and making it impossible for Black King to penetrate).